Massage Therapy for Women

 What are the types of massage do our massage therapists offer, and how can they help you?

-At Athena Bodywork, we specialize in 4 massage modalities:
+At Athena Bodywork, we specialize in the following massage modalities:

 Swedish Massage uses of long strokes, kneading, friction, tapping, percussion, vibration and shaking motions to apply pressure between muscles and bones.
 The therapist concentrates on rubbing in the same direction as the flow of blood returning to the heart.
 Swedish Massage techniques are increase the level of oxygen in the blood, decreasing muscle toxins, improve circulation and flexibility.
 Studies have shown that Swedish Massage significantly decreases in levels of the stress hormone cortisol, as well as arginine vasopressin-a hormone that can lead to increases in cortisol.
 It has also been found to boost your immune system by increasing the production of lymphocytes--white blood cells which help to fights off common diseases like the cold and flu.

-Deep Tissue Massage can greatly reduce chronic muscle tension and pain to those painful, stiff "trouble spots" everybody has in their body.
+Deep Tissue Massage and Myofascial Release can greatly reduce chronic muscle tension and pain in those painful, stiff "trouble spots" everybody has in their body.
 Common trouble spots are in the neck, upper back, lower back, and forearms.
-At Athena Bodywork, a Deep Tissue Massage session will include warming up the tissue with heat packs and lighter massage strokes to promote circulation and help the muscles and fascia (the protective layer surrounding muscles, bones and joints) become warm and pliable.
-Then the therapist will slowly sink into muscle and fascia using slow, deliberate strokes that focus pressure on the specific "knots", as well as the deepest layers of muscle tissue, tendons and fascia.
+At Athena Bodywork, a Deep Tissue + Myofascial Release massage session will include warming up the tissue with heat packs and lighter massage strokes to promote circulation and help the muscles and fascia (the protective tough layer of tissue surrounding muscles, bones and joints) become warm and pliable.
+Then the therapist will slowly sink into muscle and fascia using slow, deliberate strokes that focus pressure on the specific trigger points, and restore pliability to the stiff, anchored areas within the myofascial tissues.

 This treatment is particularly effective for those with muscle tension caused by stress and anxiety.
 It is also well suited for conditions where massage would be beneficial, but the client is uncomfortable receiving firm pressure (e.g., fibromyalgia, degenerative disc disease, or connective tissue disorders).